veridit/sql_saga/README.md

 ## Installation

-TODO: Build a docker image with postgres and the pg_saga extension.
+TODO: Build a docker image with postgres and the sql_saga extension.

-TODO: Build an Ubuntu packate with pg_saga.
+TODO: Build an Ubuntu packate with sql_saga.

-`CREATE EXTENSION pg_saga`
+`CREATE EXTENSION sql_saga`

 ## Usage

-Detailed examples and explanations on how to use the `pg_saga` system.
+Detailed examples and explanations on how to use the `sql_saga` system.

 ## Dependencies